vojtech-dobes/nette-forms-gpspicker/README.md

 $form->addGpsPicker('coords', 'Coordinates:');
 ```

-You can add some options:
+You can add some options (every option has also some like setter thing):

 ```php
 $form->addGpsPicker('coords', 'Coordinates:', array(